charlescatta/camera/README.md

 - [ ] Start app with flashlight off
 - [ ] Design a better UI
 - [ ] Add CI
+- [ ] Use Gitflow workflow in repo